 Andrew conducts a specialist practice in intellectual property law with a predominate focus on trade mark law and passing off.
 His other areas include domain names, copyright, designs, patents, internet law and confidential information.
+He does not accept briefs in outside these areas.

 Prior to coming to the bar Andrew worked in the national trade marks group and the domain name disputes group of Griffith Hack, a leading intellectual property law firm.
 He managed the international trade marks and domain names portfolios for a number of clients, and appeared in opposition proceedings and advised in-house counsels on complex and contentious areas in these fields.
 He also engaged in domain name arbitration proceedings in various jurisdictions for a number of large corporations, including a number of matters for one global resources company.